Sandeep-android-2000/Computer-Network-Notes/README.md

 ## ✅ How to Use

-1. 📎 Click on any topic title to expand it.
+1. 📎 Expand any topic title above.
-2. 📖 Access the detailed notes via the shared ChatGPT links.
+2. 📖 Click on the shared ChatGPT link to view the interactive notes.
 3. 🎯 Use these notes to:
-   - Strengthen networking fundamentals
+   - Strengthen your networking fundamentals
-   - Revise for competitive exams or job interviews
+   - Revise key topics before exams or interviews
-   - Supplement your academic coursework
+   - Complement your academic coursework or online study

 ---

 ## 💡 Contributions

 Want to help improve this resource?
-Here’s how you can contribute:
+Here's how you can contribute:

 - ✍️ Add new topics (e.g., TCP/IP, DNS, Routing, HTTP, etc.)
-- 💡 Improve clarity or structure
+- 💡 Refine or expand explanations
-- 🖼️ Include visuals (e.g., diagrams, flowcharts)
+- 🖼️ Add diagrams, tables, or flowcharts for better understanding
-- 🪛 Fix typos, formatting, or broken links
+- 🪛 Fix typos, broken links, or improve formatting

-> 💻 Fork the repo, make your changes, and open a pull request!
+> 📌 To contribute, fork the repo, make your changes, and open a pull request!

 ---

 ## 📬 Contact

-Have feedback, suggestions, or ideas for collaboration?
+Have feedback, ideas, or collaboration proposals?

 - 💬 [Open an Issue](https://github.com/your-repo/issues)
 - 📧 Reach out via your GitHub profile or linked email